Course Outline

 Learning objectives

-- Understand the fundamental concepts of ethical hacking and the required technical knowledge to perform and manage penetration tests;
+- Understand the fundamental concepts of ethical hacking and the technical knowledge required to perform and manage penetration tests;

-- Acquire the expertise to conduct a penetration test following a logical path by using a variety of tools and techniques;
+- Acquire the expertise to conduct a penetration test following a logical path using a variety of tools and techniques;

 - Strengthen the personal qualities necessary to act with due professional care when conducting penetration tests;